Menu

 Violent Crimes

-Violent crimes include homicide and assault, kidnapping and extortion, and offenses against the family.
+Violent crimes include homicide and assault, domestic violence, kidnapping and extortion, and offenses against the family.
 Many violent crimes, like homicide and assault, are outlined in ORC Chapter 2903.
 Kidnapping and extortion are outlined in ORC Chapter 2905.
 Offenses against the family are outlined in ORC Chapter 2919.

-Firearms and Weapons Offenses
+Firearms and Weapons Charges

 Theft and Fraud